Some links on this page are affiliate links. See full disclosure in the page footer.

 Connected TV (CTV)

 Connected TV refers to ads delivered on internet-connected devices like smart TVs and streaming services like Hulu or Netflix.
-CTV offers precise targeting based on viewer behaviors, allowing for more personalized content delivery.
+CTV offers more precise targeting based on viewer behaviors, allowing for more personalized content delivery.

 This format has become crucial as more consumers switch to streaming platforms over traditional TV.